Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Experiments

-We conduct ablation studies by comparing different SMP variants, including SMP-Identity, SMP-Linear, and the additional three variants as follows: \begin{itemize}[leftmargin = 0.6cm] \item SMP-MLP: we set $\mathcal{F}_{\text{output}}(\cdot)$ as a fully-connected network with 1 hidden layer. \item SMP-Linear-GCN$_{\text{feat}}$: we set $\mathcal{F}_{\text{GNN}^\prime}(\mathbf{A},\mathbf{F}; \mathbf{W}^\prime)$ in Eq.~\eqref{eq:SMPframe} to be a GCN~\cite{kipf2017semi}, i.e., induce non-linearity in message passing for features. $\mathcal{F}_{\text{output}}(\cdot)$ is linear. \item SMP-Linear-GCN$_{\text{both}}$: we set both $\mathcal{F}_{\text{GNN}}\left(\mathbf{A},\mathbf{E}; \mathbf{W} \right)$ and $\mathcal{F}_{\text{GNN}^\prime}(\mathbf{A},\mathbf{F}; \mathbf{W}^\prime)$ to be a GCN~\cite{kipf2017semi}, i.e., induce non-linearity in message passing for both features and stochastic representations. $\mathcal{F}_{\text{output}}(\cdot)$ is linear. \end{itemize} We show the results for link prediction tasks in Table~\ref{tab:exp-ablation}.
-The results for node classification and pairwise node classification, which imply similar conclusions, are provided in Table~\ref{tab:exp-ablation2} and Table~\ref{tab:exp-ablation3} in Appendix~\ref{sec:exp_addresults_ablation}.
-We make the following observations. \begin{itemize}[leftmargin = 0.5cm] \item In general, SMP-Linear shows good-enough performance, achieving the best or second-best results on six datasets and highly competitive on the other (Communities).
-SMP-Identity, which does not have parameters in the output function, performs slightly worse.
-The results demonstrate the importance of adopting a linear layer in the output function, which is consistent with Theorem~\ref{thm:permu}.
-SMP-MLP does not lift the performance in general, showing that adding extra complexities in $\mathcal{F}_{\text{output}}(\cdot)$ brings no gain in those datasets. \item SMP-Linear-GCN$_{\text{feat}}$ reports the best results on Communities, PPI, and PPA, indicating that adding extra non-linearities in propagating node features are helpful for some graphs. \item SMP-Linear-GCN$_{\text{both}}$ reports the best results on Gird with a considerable margin.
+In general, SMP-Linear shows impressive performance, achieving the best or second-best results on six datasets and highly competitive on the other (Comm).
+SMP-Identity, which does not have learnable parameters in the output function, performs slightly worse.
+The results demonstrate the importance of adopting a learnable linear layer in the output function, which is consistent with Remark~\ref{thm:permu}.
+SMP-MLP does not lift the performance in general, showing that adding extra complexities in $\mathcal{F}_{\text{output}}(\cdot)$ brings no gain in those datasets.
+SMP-Linear-GCN$_{\text{feat}}$ reports the best results on Communities, PPI, and PPA, indicating that adding extra non-linearities in propagating node features is helpful for some graphs.
+SMP-Linear-GCN$_{\text{both}}$ reports the best results on Gird with a considerable margin.
 Recall that Grid has no node features.
-The results indicate that inducing non-linearities can help the stochastic representations capture more proximities, which is more helpful on featureless graphs. \end{itemize}
+The results indicate that inducing non-linearities can help the stochastic representations to better capture proximities for some graphs.

+We also assess the effects of whether the stochastic signals $\mathbf{E}$ are fixed or not during different training epochs for our proposed SMP.
+For brevity, we only report the results of link prediction in Table~\ref{tab:exp-ab-fix}.
+The results show that fixing $\mathbf{E}$ usually leads to better results on transductive datasets (recall that datasets except Email and PPI are transductive) and resampling $\mathbf{E}$ leads to better results on inductive datasets.
+The results are consistent with our analysis in Section~\ref{sec:SMP}.